This post may contain affiliate links.

 17. Guerlain Abeille Royale Repairing Honey Gel Mask

 This soothing and nourishing mask will plump up your skin with moisture, helping to alleviate fine lines and eliminate redness.
 It contains both honey and royal jelly, along with oat extract, which has its own skin-calming effect.
-Pick it up at Sephora!
+Pick it up at Nordstrom!

 18. Mario Badescu Honey Moisturizer

 If you have sensitive skin, then this honey moisturizer is a great choice.
 It has a very simple formula that is low on irritants, with nourishing peanut oil, soothing honey extract, and a variety of humectants.
 The texture is light, so it doesn’t leave a residue on the skin.
 It’s ideal for those with normal and combination skin.
 Find it at Nordstrom!

 19. Fresh Crème Ancienne Ultimate Nourishing Honey Mask

 Honey makes up 40% of this mask, to really load the skin up with its healing effects.
 It also contains fortifying echinacea extract and restoring sea buckthorn oil.
 It’s a formula that will relieve dehydration and plump up the skin to reduce the look of fine lines.
 Despite the oils, it is light enough to work for any skin type.
 You can get it from Sephora.